 “We’ve been compiling all this history and context into a book to be accessible for free in the archives and digitally, and we hope to update it as it comes out,” Mohn said.
 “We just want the community at Mercer and allies to have access to this history and know what’s happened and what they can do to better understand the community at Mercer.”

 This summer, Mohn and French were awarded $1,000 from Mercer’s Visionary Student Panel minigrant program for their project.
-They are using those funds to purchase design software, cover printing costs for the book, and host additional viewing parties of the “We Are Mercer” rally footage.
+They used those funds to purchase design software and cover printing costs for the book.
+The grant will also help cover the four upcoming viewing parties of the “We Are Mercer” rally footage.
 They want to show the footage regularly to help the community reflect on the past and present, Mohn said.

 “I would love for more queer people on campus to know that this history exists and continue that progress instead of restarting,” French said.